iitbaero/iitbaero.github.io/_posts/2018-08-11-Solid-Mechanics.md

 **How are the Assignments & Projects for this course?:**
 Assignments slightly helped in understanding of the concepts as they involved applying the theory taught in the class to a question.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-Assignments slightly helped in understanding of the concepts as they involved applying the theory taught in the class to a question.
+Quizzes and mid-sem were relatively easy but the end-sem was on a difficult and lengthy side.
+A number of questions asked in the exams were from discussions in the class and assignment questions.

 ###### Disclaimer:The content of this website are opinions expressed by individual students.
 The information provided is for guidance purposes.
 Use the information at your own risk.